TrendFact: A Benchmark Towards Hotspot Perception in Automatic Fact-Checking: Related Work

+\paragraph{Fact-checking Benchmarks} Existing fact-checking benchmarks are generally divided into two categories: one based on Wikipedia data, such as Hover \cite{jiang2020hover} and FEVER \cite{thorne2018fever}, and another using knowledge bases from fact-checking websites, such as CLAIMDECOMP \cite{chen2022generating} and QUANTEMP \cite{venktesh2024quantemp} (as shown in table \ref{benchmarks}).
+These benchmarks primarily focus on fact verification and evidence retrieval tasks, often neglecting explanation generation evaluation.
+With the growing role of LLMs and RLMs in generating explanations, evaluating their reliability is crucial.
+Moreover, it is also a pressing issue in the field to evaluate the Hotspot Perception Ability (HPA) of Automatic Fact-Checking (AFC) systems \cite{solovev2022moral, sehat2024misinformation}, which refers to the scheduling of reasoning resources based on a claim’s social impact.
+Therefore, we construct TrendFact benchmark, which evaluates both explanation generation reliability and hotspot perception, is essential for comprehensive fact-checking evaluation.

-\paragraph{Automatic Fact-checking} Research on automated fact-checking primarily falls into two categories: fact verification and explanation generation.
+\paragraph{Automatic Fact-checking} Research on Automatic Fact-Checking primarily falls into two categories: fact verification and explanation generation.
 Fact verification focuses on timely claim evaluation and has been widely explored in contexts such as Wikipedia articles, table-based data, and QA dialogues.
-With the rise of LLMs, methods like PROGRAMFC \cite{pan2023fact} generate executable programs to support step-by-step verification.
+With the rise of LLMs and RLMs, methods like PROGRAMFC \cite{pan2023fact} generate executable programs to support step-by-step verification.
 Explanation generation aims to produce interpretable outputs, but most work treats it as an intermediate step rather than a core objective.
 Few studies explore using natural language to convey both claim veracity and reasoning, which is critical for model interpretability and user understanding.
-For instance, \citet{he2023reinforcement} generate counter-misinformation responses to correct false claims.
-Overall, current approaches often neglect the interplay between verification and explanation, limiting both transparency and user trust.
+For instance, \citet{he2023reinforcement} generates counter-misinformation responses to correct false claims.
+Additionally, many methods overlook the HPA, which is essential for improving fact-checking systems' ability to solve different influential claims.
+Incorporating HPA, along with the interplay between verification and explanation, can enhance transparency, trust, and the solving capability of high influence claims in the real world.